gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Data value JSON:
 - `start_time`: timestamp of current window start time
 - `version`: version for which this rollout is valid
-- `hosts`: list of UUIDs in randomized order
+- `hosts`: list of host UUIDs in randomized order
 - `next_page`: additional UUIDs, if list is greater than 100,000 UUIDs
 - `expiry`: 2 weeks